Trenchwise/simpsons-react-project/README.md

 </>
 )

-Above are two sets of datd individually named
+Above are two sets of data individually named

 ✅ lifecycles are also different in Functional

 ✅ useEffect is a hook and all hooks are functions.
 There are three ways of writing useEffect.
-Its cannot contain asyncronour behaviour
+The difference is how the brackets are used.
+It cannot contain asyncronous behaviour

 Lets you use the code off of the back of running some code.
 It is mixture of componentDidMount and componentDidUpdate

-// component did mount and component did update useEffect (() => {
+1. // component did mount and component did update useEffect (() => {
    console.log ("Use effect ran - without any dependencies");
    }, []) //// always run

-// A version of component did mount useEffect (() => {
+2. // A version of component did mount useEffect (() => {
    console.log ("Use effet arn but only once");
    }, []) //// The empty square brackets means it only runs once

-// component did update.
+3. // component did update.
 In the brackets you write the things you want to cause it to trigger useEffect (() => {
    console.log ("Use effet arn but only when the count changes");
    }, [count]) //// Everytime count is updated it will run

 ✅useCallback